edgedelta/docs/docs/configuration/processors.md

 ## Anomaly

+Anomaly processor combines multiple collocated agent metrics such as agents running on containers or servers in same data center.
+It is used in aggregator agent mode to follow trends and detect anomalies that are happening on local clusters.
+This is a beta feature.

 | Key | Description | Required |
 | :--- | :--- | :--- |
 | name | User defined name of this specific processor, used for mapping this processor to a workflow. | Yes |